List of awards and nominations received by Lynne Ramsay

-Lynne Ramsay is a Scottish filmmaker.
+Lynne Ramsay is a Scottish filmmaker and cinematographer.
 She is known for her short films, such as Gasman (1997), and her feature films Ratcatcher (1999), We Need to Talk About Kevin (2011), and You Were Never Really Here (2017).
 She has received seven British Academy Film Award nominations winning twice for Ratcatcher (1999) and Swimmer (2012).
 She has also received seven British Independent Film Award nominations and two Independent Spirit Award nominations.
-She has received four prizes at the Cannes Film Festival and her films We Need to Talk About Kevin (2011), You Were Never Really Here (2017) and Die, My Love (2025) competed for the prestigious Palme d'Or.
+She has received four prizes at the Cannes Film Festival and her films We Need to Talk About Kevin (2011), You Were Never Really Here (2017) and Die My Love (2025) competed for the prestigious Palme d'Or.